 - What the tenant can do if there's a dispute over the deposit

-To minimise losses if things go wrong, it may be worth considering obtaining landlord insurance, which is available from companies such as Aviva.
+To minimise losses if things go wrong, it may be worth considering obtaining Landlords Insurance, which is available from companies such as Aviva.
 Such policies generally cover various elements of risk – including a default by the tenant.

 Take a look at our latest news and guides.